skyleraiguy/NeuralScan-app/README.md

 ## License

-This project is licensed under [License Name].
+This project is licensed under [MIT].
 See the LICENSE file for details.